GOG-Games/How-to-Donate/README.md

 A donation of 20 USD/EUR is required to receive a key to use the donor API endpoints.
 The key is valid for one year.
 Learn more by [clicking here](https://gog-games.to/docs).

 ## FTP Access/GG Downloader
-**Please note:** This is first come, first served.
-There are very limited slots available.
+This donor benefit is first come first served as there are limited slots available.
 > [!IMPORTANT]
 > There are no slots open currently.